Improved Ramsey-type results for comparability graphs: Introduction

 \begin{proof} Let $G_{1},\dots,G_{r}$ be perfect graphs whose union is $G$.
 Let $\chi_{i}$ be a proper coloring of $G_{i}$ with $\omega(G_{i})$ colors.
 Then the coloring $\chi$ defined by $\chi(v)=(\chi_{1}(v),\dots,\chi_{r}(v))$ for $v\in V(G)$ is a proper coloring of $G$ with at most $\omega(G_{1})\cdots\omega(G_{r}) \le \omega(G)^{r}$ colors.

 As $\alpha(G)\chi(G)\ge n$, we either have $\alpha(G)\ge n^{1/(r+1)}$ or $\chi(G)\ge n^{r/(r+1)}$.
 The latter implies $\omega(G)\ge n^{1/(r+1)}$. \end{proof}

-Indeed, assuming the disjointness graph of convex sets is the union of four comparability graphs, \Cref{basicthm} immediately shows the existence of $n^{1/5}$ pairwise disjoint or pairwise intersecting sets among them.
-In the special case when each convex set is a half line, Larman et al.\ note that the disjointness graph can actually be written as the union of two comparability graphs, so we even get $n^{1/3}$ such sets.
+In \cite{LMPT94}, Larman, Matou\v{s}ek, Pach and T\"or\H{o}csik show that the disjointness graph of convex sets is the union of four comparability graphs, and use \Cref{basicthm} to deduce the existence of $n^{1/5}$ pairwise disjoint or pairwise intersecting sets among them.
+In the special case when each convex set is a half line, they note that the disjointness graph can actually be written as the union of two comparability graphs, so we even get $n^{1/3}$ such sets.
 These bounds have not been improved in the past 25 years, even though it is not even clear if \Cref{basicthm} is tight in general.

-The problem of estimating the largest size of homogeneous sets in such graphs was raised by Dumitrescu and T\'oth \cite{DT02}.
+The problem of estimating the largest size of homogeneous sets in the union of comparability graphs was raised by Dumitrescu and T\'oth \cite{DT02}.
 They defined $f_r(n)$ as the largest integer such that the union of any $r$ comparability graphs on $n$ vertices contains a homogeneous set of size $f_r(n)$.
 It is easy to see that $f_1(n)=\lceil\sqrt{n}\rceil$.
 More generally, Dumitrescu and T\'oth proved

 by complementing \Cref{basicthm} with an appropriate blow-up construction of comparability graphs.
 For $r=2$, they found a somewhat better construction to establish $f_2(n)\le n^{0.4118}$.
 This upper bound was subsequently improved to $f_2(n)\le n^{0.3878}$ by Szab\'{o} \cite{S,DT02}.
 Our first result shows that \Cref{basicthm} is essentially sharp for $r=2$, i.e., $f_2(n)=n^{1/3+o(1)}$.